tom8941/FireEye_Yara_Uploader/README.md

 If there is some errors you can add -hold option in front of xterm to let the Xwindow open
 ```

+You can modify time.sleep() in the script if you want.
+There are not always necessary.

 ## External Source

 selenium : http://www.seleniumhq.org/